- About Us

 Fried Frank Fellow

-At LDF, Leah represents Black and other people of color in challenges to voting discrimination under Sections 2 and 5 of the Voting Rights Act.
-Under Section 2, Leah currently represents Black voters in a challenge to Fayette County, Georgia’s at-large method of electing members to the County Board of Commissioners and Board of Education in Georgia State Conference of the NAACP, et al., v.
-Fayette County Board of Commissioners, et al. In that case, LDF challenges the use of at-large voting on the ground that this method, in combination with racially polarized voting, has prevented Black voters from ever electing a candidate of their choice to either board.
+Leah also represents Black voters in a Section 2 challenge to Fayette County, Georgia’s at-large method of electing members to the County Board of Commissioners and Board of Education in Georgia State Conference of the NAACP, et al., v.
+Fayette County Board of Commissioners, et al. In that case, a federal judge recently found that Fayette County's at-large electoral scheme, in combination with racially polarized voting, has prevented Black voters from ever electing a candidate of their choice to either board, in violation of Section 2.
+Leah also advocates for the abolition of prison-based gerrymandering, the practice of counting incarcerated people for redistricting purposes at their prison facility address rather than at their pre-incarceration home address.